-• UCART19.
+UCART19.
 In 2016, our collaboration partner, Servier, initiated two clinical trials of UCART19: the CALM trial and the PALL trial.
 The CALM trial is a Phase 1, open-label, dose-escalation clinical trial in adult patients with R/R ALL.
 The PALL trial is a Phase 1, open-label, clinical trial in pediatric patients with R/R ALL.
 In June 2018, interim results from 18 patients in the CALM and PALL clinical trials were presented at the 23rd European Hematology Association Annual Congress.
-As of April

-2018, 13 out of 16 evaluable patients, or 81%, achieved a complete response (CR) and 12 of those patients, or 92%, achieved a minimum residual disease negative CR (MRD- CR).
+As of April 2018, 13 out of 16 evaluable patients, or 81%, achieved a complete response (CR), defined as the absence of any evidence of cancer, and 12 of those patients, or 92%, achieved a minimum residual disease negative CR (MRD-CR), which occurs when a patient achieves a CR and there is no evidence of ALL cells in the marrow when using sensitive tests such as polymerase chain reaction or flow cytometry.
 The most common adverse events were related to cytokine release syndrome (CRS) and were generally manageable.
 Two mild graft-versus-host disease (GvHD) cases in the skin were observed and resolved.
+See the discussion under the heading "-Business-Product Pipeline and Development Strategy-UCART19-Clinical Data-Interim Safety" on page 98 of this prospectus for more information regarding adverse events.
 We expect UCART19 to be advanced to potential registrational trials in the second half of 2019.